The Red Kimono: Plot

-The telegraph operator is a friend of Terrance's, and tells him of this.
-Terrance throws up his job and commandeers Beverly's car to drive to the train station to stop Gabrielle, but is too late.
-He catches the next train, and, in New Orleans, takes a taxi to the address on the telegram.
-Meanwhile Gabrielle has been attacked by a brute and hit by a car as she runs from him.
-Terrance sees the accident without realizing it is she.
-Hearing from Clara that she has not shown up yet, he hangs around the street looking for her for days.
+The telegraph operator, a friend of Terrance, tells him of this plan.
+Terrance commandeers Beverly's car to drive to the train station to stop Gabrielle, but he is too late.
+He catches the next train.
+In New Orleans, he takes a taxi to the address on the telegram.
+Meanwhile, Gabrielle has been attacked by a brute and hit by a car as she runs from him.
+Terrance sees the accident without realizing it is Gabrielle.
+Hearing from Clara that she has not arrived yet, he hangs around the street looking for her for days.

 Recovering in hospital, Gabrielle hears that, due the flu pandemic and U.S. entering World War I, they desperately need nurses and helpers.
-She is hired, and is scrubbing the hospital floor when Terrance enters in uniform, having enlisted as an ambulance driver.
+She is hired.
+She is scrubbing the hospital floor when Terrance enters in uniform, having enlisted as an ambulance driver.
 He asks her to marry him before he goes overseas.
-She declares her love but postpones their marriage till he comes back and she has worked longer and become worthy of a happy life with him.
+She declares her love but postpones their marriage until he comes back and she has worked longer and become worthy of a happy life with him.

-A woman who has been keeping an album of clippings about Gabrielle, who seems to be Beverly's maid, tells us that this happy life was attained for these two.
-But Gabrielle is only one of many women in this terrible situation, and it is up to all women to help their unfortunate sisters.
+Narrator Davenport tells us that this happy life was attained for these two.
+However, Gabrielle is only one of many women in this terrible situation, and it is up to all women to help their unfortunate sisters.

 Cast

 Production

 The film is notable today for being one of the few independent productions produced and written by women.
 This is the third of Davenport's "social conscience" releases, preceded by Human Wreckage (1923) on the topic of drug addiction (released five months after Wallace Reid's death from morphine), and Broken Laws (1924) about excessive mother-love.

 The film is based on a real case of prostitution that took place in New Orleans in 1917.
-This film, billing itself as a true story, used the real name of the woman played by Priscilla Bonner who as a consequence sued producer Dorothy Davenport and won.
-The case, Melvin v Reid has been cited recently in the emerging "right to be forgotten" cases around the world as an early example of one's right to leave a past one wishes to forget.
+This film, billing itself as a true story, used the real name of the woman played by Priscilla Bonner, and as a consequence, the woman sued producer Dorothy Davenport and won.
+The case, Melvin v Reid, has been cited recently in the emerging "right to be forgotten" cases around the world as an early example of one's right to leave a past one wishes to forget.
 In the ruling of the California Appellate Court (Melvin v.
 Reid, 112 Cal.App.
-285, 297 P. 91 (1931)) the Court stated, "any person living a life of rectitude has that right to happiness which includes a freedom from unnecessary attacks on his character, social standing or reputation."
+285, 297 P. 91 (1931)) the court stated "any person living a life of rectitude has that right to happiness which includes a freedom from unnecessary attacks on his character, social standing or reputation."

 As with Davenport's earlier Human Wreckage in 1924, this film was banned in the United Kingdom by the British Board of Film Censors in 1926.
-In the 1920s, the film was also banned in the city of Chicago.
+In the 1920s, the film was banned in Chicago.